Last Updated on September 15, 2023

 Pinehurst Brewing sits inside a historic steam plant building, just outside the main Village.
 We think it is absolutely beautiful inside, though the exterior is great, too.

-This craft brewery serves up frothy and delicious pints to pair with a full menu that specializes in smoked barbecue.
+This craft brewery in Pinehurst serves up frothy and delicious pints to pair with a full menu that specializes in smoked barbecue.
 You can(should) also order one of their wood-fired pizzas with a juicy brisket.

 That’s all just a suggestion but a strong one.